 The inaugural Dance for Life (DFL) was held in June 1992 at the Organic Theatre.
 Every seat was sold.
 In following years, annual DFL performances filled the Athenaeum Theatre, the Skyline Stage at Navy Pier and the Harris Theater for Music and Dance, each selling out weeks in advance.
 DFL is proud to now be presented at the Auditorium Theatre of Roosevelt University.

-Over the past 27 years, 37 Chicago-based, professional dance companies and numerous choreographers have been presented at DFL, supporting and showcasing the city’s unique diversity of talent, dance traditions and styles.
-Partner dance companies include Giordano Dance Chicago, Hubbard Street Dance Chicago, and The Joffrey Ballet.
-Each DFL also features additional dance companies from Chicago, to provide broader participation, and even greater diversity onstage.
-DFL remains the only annual opportunity for the incredibly talented, world-renowned professional dancers of Chicago to unite artistically to help those affected by HIV/AIDS and other health concerns.
-The dancers, companies and choreographers involved generously donate their time, energy and artistry to the cause.
+Over the past 27 years, 37 Chicago-based, professional dance companies and numerous choreographers have been presented by DFL, supporting and showcasing the city’s unique diversity of talent, dance traditions and styles.
+Dancers, companies and choreographers generously donate their time, energy and artistry to the cause.
+DFL remains the only annual opportunity for the incredibly talented, world-renowned professional dancers of Chicago to unite artistically to help their own: those who have been adversely affected by health issues that impact upon their ability to dance, create and work.

 The Dancers’ Fund, established by Harriet Ross in the early 1990s, provides assistance to members of the professional Chicago dance community facing critical health issues.
 More than $6 million has been raised by DFL since 1992 for The Dancers Fund, the AIDS Foundation of Chicago, and 24 other AIDS prevention, treatment and advocacy organizations in Chicago.